Contents

 Morrowind animation, bookart, distantland, fonts, icons, mwse, shaders, splash

-Oblivion _tejon, config, distantlod, enhanced economy, facegen, fonts, knights - revelation music, menus, obse, pluggy, scripts, shaders, streamline, trees
+Oblivion _tejon, baseobjectswapper, config, distantlod, enhanced economy, facegen, fonts, knights - revelation music, menus, obse, pluggy, scripts, shaders, spellfactionitemdistributor, streamline, trees

-Fallout 3 config, distantlod, facegen, fonts, fose, menus, uio, scripts, shaders, trees
+Fallout 3 config, distantlod, facegen, fonts, fose, lodsettings, menus, uio, scripts, shaders, trees

-Fallout: New Vegas config, distantlod, facegen, fonts, menus, nvse, uio, scripts, shaders, trees
+Fallout: New Vegas baseobjectswapper, config, distantlod, facegen, fonts, keywords, lodsettings, menus, nvse, racemenupresets, uio, scripts, shaders, trees

 Skyrim asi, autobody, calientetools, dialogueviews, dragonbornvoiceover, dyndolod, flm, grass, interface, kreate, lodsettings, mapmarkers, mapweathers, mcm, mlq, nemesis_engine, netscriptframework, osa, platform, scripts, seasons, seq, shaders, shadersfx, skse, skyproc patchers, slanims, strings, tools

-Fallout 4 dtf, dyndolod, f4se, folip, interface, lodsettings, materials, mcm, misc, programs, scripts, seq, shadersfx, strings, tools, vis
+Fallout 4 dtf, dyndolod, f4se, folip, interface, lodsettings, materials, mcm, misc, prkf, programs, scripts, seq, shadersfx, strings, tools, vis, xdi

 All these directories (either in the Global or Extra and Bonus Game directories) constitute the standard game directories for this game.
 If Has Extra Directories is not on for the package, any other top level directory in the (sub)package will be skipped (and their content listed in Skipped tab).
 There are also some directories and files that will be always skipped (for all the gory details see Skipped Files).